Bonam-M/MRAW/src/mraw_article.md

 ## About MRAW

-MRAW is a prototype platform that shows _the importance of access to clean drinking water_ by highlighting the correlation between access to clean drinking water and life expectancy for children and adults.
+To learn more about this project, check out the [GitHub Repository](https://github.com/Bonam-M/MRAW).

+Below is a description of the predicted mortality rates.

 The **children under-five mortality rate** refers to the probability a newborn would die before reaching exactly 5 years of age, expressed per 1,000 live births.